The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-The deconvolution requires clock-synchronous collisions, which is not applicable to Belle~II and therefore we use the non-processing \textit{peak} mode, or more precisely, the \textit{multi-peak} mode, where three samples are recorded for each trigger.
-By duplicating the original trigger signal after three clock cycles, we can actually record six consecutive samples.
+The deconvolution requires clock-synchronous collisions, which is not applicable to Belle~II and therefore the non-processing \textit{peak} mode is used or, more precisely, the \textit{multi-peak} mode, where three samples are recorded for each trigger.
+By duplicating the original trigger signal after three clock cycles, six consecutive samples are actually recorded.

 A set of three or six samples along the shaped waveform allows to reconstruct both peak amplitude and hit time, provided that the timing is correct and the maximum sample is not at the edge.
 Especially, the peak time is important to distinguish real hits from off-time background.
 Initially, only 6-sample data are recorded, but a mixed 3/6 operation is in preparation to save both bandwidth and dead time at high luminosity operation.
-In that mixed mode, three samples will be taken when precise trigger timing is available, while six samples will be recorded in other cases -- dynamically switching event-by-event, depending on the trigger source.
-Simulation has shown that this mixture can reduce the dead time fraction from more than 3\% (for 6-samples only) down to less than 1\% at the maximum trigger rate of $30\,\rm kHz$, although background rejection is negatively affected by a deterioration of the time separation between signal and background hits.
+In that mixed mode, three samples are taken when precise trigger timing is available, while six samples are recorded in other cases -- dynamically switching event-by-event, depending on the trigger source.
+Simulation has shown that this mixture can reduce the dead time fraction~\cite{Nakao:2012aea} from more than 3\% (for 6-samples only) down to less than 1\% at the maximum trigger rate of $30\,\rm kHz$, although background rejection is negatively affected by a deterioration of the time separation between signal and background hits.

 \lvlthreesection{Hybrid boards} The sensors at the edge of each ladder, i.e.\ the so-called \textit{forward} and \textit{backward} sensors, are read out from the ends in a conventional way, using hybrid boards made of glass-reinforced epoxy laminate material (FR4), as shown in figure~\ref{fig:C2_hybrids}.
 Slightly different variants of those boards exist for $P$- and $N$-sides, forward and backward as well as layer~3.
 Generally, $P$-side hybrids host six \apv\ chips, while $N$-side types have only four, except for layer~3 which features six chips on both sides.
 The numbering scheme of the \apv\ chips on the hybrid boards is shown in figure~\ref{fig:C2_origami_hybrid_numbering}.